-1. Measures must be taken to encourage the widest participation of the natural and legal persons of ACP States in the performance of contracts financed by the EDF in order to permit the optimisation of the physical and human resources from those States.
-To this end:

-a) for works contracts of a value of less than EUR 5 000 000, tenderers of the ACP States, provided that at least one quarter of the capital stock and management staff originates from one or more ACP States, must be accorded a 10 % price preference during the financial evaluation;

-b) for supply contracts, irrespective of the value of the supplies, tenderers of the ACP States who offer supplies of at least 50% in contract value of ACP origin, must be accorded a 15 % price preference where tenders of equivalent economic, technical and administrative quality are compared;

-c) in respect of service contracts other than the European Commission's Framework contracts, where tenders of equivalent economic and technical quality are compared, preference must be given to:

-- i. experts, institutions or consultancy companies or firms from ACP States with the required competence; - ii. offers submitted by ACP firms, either individually or in consortium with European partners; and - iii. offers presented by European tenderers with ACP sub-contractors or experts;
+- 1. Measures must be taken to encourage the widest participation of the natural and legal persons of ACP States in the performance of contracts financed by the EDF in order to permit the optimisation of the physical and human resources from those States.
+To this end: - a. for works contracts of a value of less than EUR 5 000 000, tenderers of the ACP States, provided that at least one quarter of the capital stock and management staff originates from one or more ACP States, must be accorded a 10% price preference during the financial evaluation; - b. for supply contracts of a value of less than EUR 300 000, tenderers of the ACP States, either individually or in a consortium with European partners, shall be accorded a 15% price preference during the financial evaluation; - c. in respect of service contracts other than the European Commission's Framework contracts, where tenders of equivalent economic and technical quality are compared, preference must be given to: - i. experts, institutions or consultancy companies or firms from ACP States with the required competence;

-d) where subcontracting is envisaged, preference must be given by the successful tenderer to natural persons, companies and firms of ACP States capable of performing the contract required on similar terms; and e) the ACP State may, in the invitation to tender, propose to the prospective tenderers the assistance of other ACP States' companies or firms or national experts or consultants selected by mutual agreement.
-This cooperation may take the form either of a joint venture, or of a subcontract or of on the job training of trainees.

-2. Without prejudice to the provisions in paragraph 1, where two tenders for works, supplies or service contracts are acknowledged to be equivalent, preference must be given:

-to the tenderer of an ACP State; or

-if no such tender is forthcoming, to the tenderer who:

-i. allows for the best possible use of the physical and human resources of the ACP States;

-ii. offers the greatest subcontracting possibilities for ACP companies, firms or natural persons; or iii. is a consortium of natural persons, companies and firms from ACP States and the EU.

-NB: South African natural or legal persons cannot benefit from the preference system.
+- ii. offers submitted by ACP firms, either individually or in consortium with European partners; and - iii. offers presented by European tenderers with ACP sub-contractors or experts; - d) where subcontracting is envisaged, preference must be given by the successful tenderer to natural persons, companies and firms of ACP States capable of performing the contract required on similar terms; and - e) the ACP State may, in the invitation to tender, propose to the prospective tenderers the assistance of other ACP States' companies or firms or national experts or consultants selected by mutual agreement.
+This cooperation may take the form either of a joint venture, or of a subcontract or of on the job training of trainees. - 2.
+Without prejudice to the provisions in paragraph 1, where two tenders for works, supplies or service contracts are acknowledged to be equivalent, preference must be given: - to the tenderer of an ACP State; or - if no such tender is forthcoming, to the tenderer who: - i. allows for the best possible use of the physical and human resources of the ACP States; - ii. offers the greatest subcontracting possibilities for ACP companies, firms or natural persons; or - iii. is a consortium of natural persons, companies and firms from ACP States and the EU. - NB.
+South African natural or legal persons cannot benefit from the preference system.